kirru2198/Terraform/online/Lab/2_create_EC2_and_modify_using_Terraform.md

 To modify the instance type, follow these steps:

+1. **Log in to the AWS Console (Optional)**:
+    - Go to the AWS Console → EC2 → Instances.
-1. **Stop the Instance**: First, stop the instance to avoid any potential issues while changing the configuration.
+   - **Stop the Instance**: First, stop the instance to avoid any potential issues while changing the configuration.
+   - Select the instance.
+   - Under **Actions > Instance Settings**, choose **Change Instance Type** and select the new instance type.

+2. **Start the Instance**: Start the instance again after modifying the instance type. ===> it will shows the changed instance type on the console

+But if you run the command **terraform plan** it will shows it want to change instance type from changed to initial one (which is mentioned on tfstate file --because the terraform only believes only over tfstate file)

+if you run **terraform apply --auto-approve, it will changes to initial instance type.

+---

-2. **Modify the Instance Type**: In the `ec2-instance.tf` file, change the instance type.
-For example:
+1. **Modify the Instance Type**: In the `ec2-instance.tf` file, change the instance type.
+For example: (# instance automaticlly stops and starts, no need to manually do all the things)

 ```hcl
 resource "aws_instance" "ec2demo" {